 Notes

-Another convenient thing about a Dutch oven dessert: you can just stick the lid back on and slide it into the fridge!
+- Using a Dutch oven for this dessert is convenient because you can just stick the lid back on and slide it into the fridge!
 It’s a ready-to-go airtight container.

 Paula says